I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 #> 6 1 313 1.86 0.624 0.434 -0.207

-We can see that, for each tract tid, we have one row for each of its neighbors tid_nb.
-These rows include the covariates of tid, which don’t change across its neighbors, and covariates of the neighbors themselves NOX_nb, CRIM_nb, ....
+For each tract tid, we have one row for each of its neighbors tid_nb.
+These rows contain the covariates of tid, which remain constant across its neighbors, as well as the covariates of the neighbors themselves, such as NOX_nb, CRIM_nb, ….

-Now we are ready to estimate the MMMM:
+With this setup, we are now ready to estimate the MMMM:

 # Spatial random effect: